zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Liveliness] for pets that change what they&#39;re doing every time the player looks.
+- [Liveliness] for pets that change what they're doing every time the player looks.
 - [Bags, Bottles, Boxes and Safes] for a cat that eats food put in its container.

 ## Furniture